Team5599/BNCHS-Robotics-Website-v5/README.md

 >[2] If you like to build your components with in-line styles first, you can definitely do this and then move them to a modular css file later.

-# Deploying to Production / Heroku
+# Deploying to Heroku

-Any changes pushed to the ``production`` branch are automatically built, tested, and deployed to Heroku.
+Any changes pushed to the ``heroku`` branch are automatically built, tested, and deployed to Heroku.

-Do.
-Not.
-Push.
-To.
-Production.
-Unless.
-You.
-Know.
-What.
-You're.
-Doing.

-You can visit the production branch live at [https://beta.team5599.com/].
+You can visit the heroku branch live at [https://beta.team5599.com/].

 # Other Documentation